 With this new style of leadership you will be able to work on your own important projects without feeling the need to check in constantly on your employees.

-So how do I make my switch to laissez-faire leadership easier?
+So how do I make my switch to laissez-faire management easier?

 Ready to take the plunge into laissez-faire management but a little worried about how it will all go over?